-CIT Group Inc. (CIT), the biggest junk-bond issuer this year, will limit debt sales and focus on increasing deposits as the commercial lender tries to gain investment-grade status, according to Treasurer Glenn Votek.
+CIT Group Inc. (CIT:US), the biggest junk-bond issuer this year, will limit debt sales and focus on increasing deposits as the commercial lender tries to gain investment-grade status, according to Treasurer Glenn Votek.

 CIT plans to increase deposits made through its online banking platform to account for 35 percent to 45 percent of total funding, up from as much as 27 percent currently, Votek said in a telephone interview.
 Increasing deposits is essential for the New York-based lender, which completed its bankruptcy reorganization in December 2009, to receive a boost to its credit ratings.